-Many buyers ask what they should expect in regards to USDA Rural Housing closing costs, who pays what portion? etc. It’s important to remember each state can be different in regards to government-related fees.
+Many buyers ask what they should expect in regard to USDA Rural Housing closing costs, who pays what portion? etc. It’s important to remember each state can be different in regard to government-related fees.
 Buyers need to understand that many different parties are involved in a real estate transaction.
-As a result, many of the closing costs are not related directly to the lender.
-In most states, lenders will customarily charge an underwriting and processing fee and that should be about it.
-All the other costs are related escrow reserves and third parties like –

 Appraiser.